kadranel/volazipbot/README.rst

     !zip user add USERNAME

 Adds the user USERNAME to the allowed zippers in the room -> you can use +USERGROUP_NAME here as well.
-Usable by "botadmins" defined in the config.json, the "admin" defined in the config.json and the room owner
+Usable by "botadmins" defined in the config.json, the "admin" defined in the config.json and the room owner.
 ::

     !zip user remove USERNAME

 Removes the user USERNAME from the allowed zippers in the room -> you can use +USERGROUP_NAME here as well.
-Usable by "botadmins" defined in the config.json, the "admin" defined in the config.json and the room owner
+Usable by "botadmins" defined in the config.json, the "admin" defined in the config.json and the room owner.
 ::

     !zip admin add USERNAME

 Adds the user USERNAME to the "botadmins" in the room -> you can use +USERGROUP_NAME here as well.
-Usable by the "admin" defined in the config.json and the room owner
+Usable by the "admin" defined in the config.json and the room owner.
 ::

-    !zip user remove USERNAME
+    !zip admin remove USERNAME

 Removes the user USERNAME from the "botadmins" in the room -> you can use +USERGROUP_NAME here as well.
-Usable by the "admin" defined in the config.json and the room owner
+Usable by the "admin" defined in the config.json and the room owner.

 Other
 ------------